Is the Creative Diagnosis by a Texas Dentist really a ripoff?

 Finally, when it comes to children’s dentists, make sure to find a board-certified pediatric specialist.
 Not all dentists that cater to children have special training.

-The practitioners I spoke to were quick to add that even dubious-sounding treatments are in some cases medically necessary.
+The practitioners I spoke to were quick to add that even dubious-sounding treatments are in some cases medically necessary, and not necessarily creative diagnosis.

 In conclusion, if your gut says your dentist is going overboard on treatment, get a second opinion.
 “Will you have to pay a little more for another consult?”
 Camm asks.
 “Sure.
 But it could end up saving you a whole lot more in the long run.”